 Whenever is a full subcategory of , we can say that objects of are objects of with some extra property.
 But if is reflective in , then we can turn this around and (by thinking of the left adjoint as a forgetful functor) think of objects of as objects of with (if we're lucky) some extra structure or (in any case) some extra stuff.

 This can always be made to work by brute force, but sometimes there is something insightful about it.
 For example, a metric space is a complete metric space equipped with a dense subset.
-Or, a possibly nonunital ring is a unital ring equipped with a unital homomorphism to the ring of integers.
+Or, an integral domain is a field equipped with numerator and denominator functions.

 Complete metric spaces are mono-reflective in metric spaces; the reflector is called completion.

 The category of sheaves on a site is a reflective subcategory of the category of presheaves on ; the reflector is called sheafification.
 In fact, categories of sheaves are precisely those accessible reflective subcategories, def.
 3, of presheaf categories for which the reflector is left exact.
 This makes the inclusion functor precisely a geometric inclusion of toposes.